alncat/opusDSD/README.md

 - the third argument is the path of the pose parameter file you created before, which is used to color particles
 - the final argument is the number of clusters for kmeans clustering.

 The analysis result will be stored in ./data/ribo/analyze.16, i.e., the output directory plus the epoch number you analyzed, using the above command.
+You can find the UMAP with the labeled kmeans centers in ./data/ribo/analyze.16/kmeans16/umap.png and the umap with particles colored by their projection parameter in ./data/ribo/analyze.16/umap.png .

 After running the above command once, you can skip umap embedding step by appending the command in analyze.sh with ```--skip-umap```.
 Our analysis script will read the pickled umap directly.